Stephen M. Stoll was appointed to the Public Service Commission by Missouri Governor Jay Nixon in December of 2011.

 In 2009, Stoll was named Director of Administration for Jefferson County, Missouri, becoming the first director to serve under the Home Rule Charter of Jefferson County.

-Commissioner Stoll is a member of the National Association of Regulatory Utility Commissioners where he serves on the Committee on Electricity and the Subcommittee on Nuclear Issues-Waste Disposal.
-Stoll also serves as the Missouri Public Service Commission’s representative on the Regional State Committee (RSC) for the Southwest Power Pool (SPP), and currently serves as the RSC chairman and as chairman of the Regional Allocation Review Task Force (RARTF).
+Commissioner Stoll is a member of the National Association of Regulatory Utility Commissioners (NARUC) where he serves on the Committee on Electricity and the Subcommittee on Nuclear Issues-Waste Disposal.
+Stoll also serves as the Missouri Public Service Commission’s representative on the Regional State Committee (RSC) for the Southwest Power Pool (SPP), and currently serves as the RSC president and as chairman of the Regional Allocation Review Task Force (RARTF).

 Stoll is a veteran of the U.S. Army.
 He holds a Bachelor of Arts degree in political science from the University of Missouri-Columbia and a Master of Education degree from the University of Missouri-St. Louis.